LxMLS/lxmls-toolkit/README.md

 ### Summary

 Machine learning toolkit for natural language processing.
-Written for Lisbon Machine Learning Summer School (lxmls.it.pt).
-This is the student version.
-Some parts of the code have been removed for the students to complete.
+Written for Lisbon Machine Learning Summer School (lxmls.it.pt)

-### Installation of Modules and Tools
+**Instructions for Students**

-* Read instructions in the Day 0 chapter of the LXMLS guide.
+* Use the student branch not this one!

-* *NOTE:* You do not need to install the lxmls tools, just work from this folder
+* You do not need to run setup.py or pip install, read instructions in the Day 0 chapter of the LXMLS guide.

-### Solving exercises from previous days
+**Instructions for non Students**

-You can solve and reset exercises from previous days with e.g.
+Feel free to install the toolkit with

-    python ./solve.py day1
+    pip install .

-    python ./solve.py --undo day1
+Bear in mind that the main purpose of the toolkit is educative.
+You may resort to other toolboxes if you are looking for efficient implementations of the algorithms described.